dutchdronesquad/rh-stream-overlays/stream_overlays/README.md

 ### Leaderboard - Overall Ranking

-The leaderboard overall overlay shows the overall ranking of the pilots, with a maximum of 32 pilots.
+The leaderboard overall overlay displays the overall rankings of up to 32 pilots.
 Replace `[CLASS ID]` with the class id you want to show or use `0` for the current class.

 > [!IMPORTANT]
 > Currently you only see data if you use **Ranking: From Race Format**